rachitdhar/autonomous-car-obstacle-avoidance/README.md

 ## To Run

+**Installation of packages**: Run 'pip install -r requirements.txt' inside an environment to install the needed packages.

 - **objs.py** : this file contains class definitions for Car and Environment.
 NOT RUNNABLE AS MAIN.
 - **simulate.py** : this file is the main file that would be meant to be run, where the graphics for displaying the window with the car and the obstacle grid are created.
 - **train.py** : this file is used to train the model, and test its performance.